pfertyk/blog/content/007-nasa-aiohttp.md

     return image.width >= 1024 and image.height >= 1024 and image.mode != 'L'
 ```

+Now our program starts returning much more inspiring photos:

 ![Cool landscape]({filename}/images/nasa-aiohttp-landscape-rgb.jpg)

+And, occasionally, a robot selfie:

 ![Rover's selfie]({filename}/images/nasa-aiohttp-selfie.jpg)

 ## Summary

+Our program should now look like this:

 ```python
 import random